Find out more about Individual Voluntary Arrangements and whether they could be the debt solution to get you on the journey to financial freedom.

 An Individual Voluntary Arrangement (IVA) is a legally binding agreement between an individual and their creditors.
 It is a solution that allows a person to only repay a percentage of their unsecured debt to their creditors in affordable monthly payments, usually over a fixed term of five or six years.
 An IVA can also be proposed with a lump sum instead of monthly payments.
 Once your IVA is approved by your creditors, interest and charges will be frozen and no further action can be taken by the creditors in relation to your debt, When the IVA is completed, you will receive a certificate of completion, and the remaining debt is written off.

 An IVA is a formal debt solution.
-It is a statutory contract set up by Debt Movement between you and your creditors.
-This means that you can finally relax in the knowledge that, as long as you make your single, affordable, monthly repayment, your creditors cannot contact you or take action against you for your outstanding debt.
+It is a statutory contract set up by an Insolvency Practitioner between you and your creditors.
+Debt Movement can do this for you if you meet our criteria.
+If you do not meet our criteria but still want to pursue an IVA, we can put you in touch with another trusted Insolvency Practitioner to help you.
+This means that you can finally relax in the knowledge that, as long as you make your single, affordable, monthly repayment, your creditors cannot contact you or take action again you for your outstanding debt.

 Which Debts Can be Included in an IVA?